 The New Testament never instructs us that Christians must live under Jewish Law or that Christians must observe Jewish rituals practiced by Old Testament Jews.

-If you don't understand that, you'll have difficulty understanding law and grace.
+If you don't understand that, you'll have difficulty understanding the difference between law and grace.

-God, through Moses, addressed Himself to a particular people in a particular cultural situation at a particular time in history for a particular purpose under particular Jewish Laws which went out of force the moment Jesus died on the Cross.
+God, through Moses, addressed Himself to a particular people in a particular cultural situation at a particular time in history for a particular purpose in a particular land under particular Jewish Laws which went out of force the moment Jesus died on the Cross.

 "And behold, the veil of the temple was rent in twain [torn in two pieces] from the top to the bottom; and the earth did quake, and the rocks rent [were torn].
 Matthew 27:51.